EliaTogni/Univault/Statistical Methods for Machine Learning.md

 Note that:
 1) the Bayes error is not controllable because it only depends on $\mathcal{D}$ and the loss $\ell$;
-2) the approximation (or bias) error, which is large when the algorithm underﬁts, arises because the risk of $H_A$ does not necessarily contain the Bayes optimal predictor;
+2) the approximation (or bias) error, which is large when the algorithm underﬁts, arises because the risk of $\mathcal{H}_A$ does not necessarily contain the Bayes optimal predictor;
 3) the estimation (or variance) error, which is large when the algorithm overﬁts, arises because the risk of $h_S$ is generally diﬀerent from the risk of $h^*$.

 We now use the bias-variance decomposition to balance overﬁtting and underﬁtting in the ERM algorithm run over a ﬁnite classe $\mathcal{H}$.
 Recall that ERM minimizes the training error in $\mathcal{H}$,